-The Friends of Dean Wood (FODW) have been involved in looking after the Wood for over 12 years.
+The Friends of Dean Wood (FODW) have been involved in looking after the Wood since before 2001.
 Many improvements have been made to footpaths throughout the wood, access has been improved and a bridge over Dean Brook.
 Work parties are held throughout the year when these improvements are underetaken.
 Litter has been collected.
 Biodiversity has been encouraged by the installation of bat and bird boxes and shrubs have been planted to attract wildlife.

 Other events including stream dipping, a fungus foray, a dawn chorus walk and many more have been held.